+In simple terms investing should be a case of putting your own money into an asset in the hope it will grow and pay a return.
 But in the convoluted finance world, investing can also involve borrowing a sum of money, known as leverage, so you can invest more and increase the potential return.

-For example, you buy a house for $100,000 and you borrow $20,000 for the deposit.
+You buy a house for $100,000 and you borrow $20,000 for the deposit.
 Your leverage is $80,000.
 The house price rises by 50% to $150,000.
 But your return is not 50%, it's 62.5%.
 This is because your $80,000 investment has increased by $50,000.

+Of course if the market goes the other way, your losses are amplified as much as your gains.
 The wise rule for us mere mortal non-professional investors is don't invest until you have cleared your debts.
 But there's method in the madness for others.